ShrihariMahabal/dbit_hack/README.md

-# EcoImpact - Sustainable Living Platform
+# Secure sustainable living and crowdfunding platform

 ## APP DEMO VIDEO
  <!-- Replace with your actual video link -->